deeechun/socalpython_com/README.rst

     bellow as needed.
 However, if you want it to match production it needs to be the same version.

-Optionally, if the _env35 already exists remove it:
+Optionally, if the _env35 already exists deactivate and remove it:

 .. code::

+    deactivate
     rm -rf _env35

 Create a new Python virtual environment.